 As the night proceeds, the radiant will rise higher.
-This will help produce more meteors across the sky as the dawn approaches.
+This will help produce more meteors across the sky as dawn approaches.

 Later, after you’ve caught up on your sleep, look through your photos.
 Hopefully, you caught some good ones.
-If it’s a good shower and you’ve captured numerous meteors, you can blend them onto one image.
-It makes a cool photo, and you will probably see that the meteors actually do radiate from one location in the sky.
+If it’s a good shower and you’ve captured numerous meteors, you can blend them into one image.
+It makes a cool photo, and you will probably see that the meteors actually radiate from one location in the sky.

 My Meteor Shower Gear

-My Milky Way shooting gear is similar to what I use to for meteor photography.
+My Milky Way shooting gear is similar to what I use for meteor photography.
 I plan to use my Sony mirrorless cameras this year, both full-frame and APS-C.

 - Sony a7 III – 24 MPixel Full-Frame Camera.
 I typically use it to shoot various compositions through the night as I let both my a6300 shoot time-lapses.
 For meter photography, I’m going to set the a7III up and let it shoot away to increase my chance of catching a meteor.